A Room with a Darker View: Chronicles of My Mother and Schizophrenia

 ABOUT THE AUTHOR

-Claire Phillips is the recipient of the American Academy of Poets, First Prize.
-Her speculative fiction and nonfiction have appeared in legendary Black Clock Magazine, Los Angeles Review of Books, MotherBoard-Vice, and can be heard on the KQED Writers’ Block and found at viralnet.net.
-She was nominated for the Pushcart Prize and given notable mention in The Best American Essays 2015 for her nonfiction writing.
-She regularly gives lectures and readings in South Carolina, where she is based, including in the famed Sit n’ Spin series on the Comedy Central Stage, for Clockshop and Lit Crawl L.A., along with several MFA visual art technology programs including CalArts, School of Visual Arts and University of California, Irvine.
-Phillips is co-founder and director of the Los Angeles Writers Reading Series at Glendale College and teaches writing at CalArts, the Southern California Institute for Architecture (SCI-Arc), and at the ArtCenter College of Design.
-She holds an MA in Creative Writing from New York University, and a BA in English from San Francisco State University.
+Claire Phillips is the author of the novella Black Market Babies and recipient of the American Academy of Poets, First Prize.
+Her writing has appeared in Black Clock magazine, Los Angeles Review of Books, and MotherBoard-Vice, among other places.
+She was nominated for the Pushcart Prize and given a notable mention in The Best American Essays 2015.
+She teaches writing at CalArts, the Southern California Institute for Architecture (SCI-Arc), University of California, Irvine, and is Director of the Los Angeles Writers Reading Series at Glendale College.
+She holds a M.A. in Creative Writing from New York University, and a B.A. in English from San Francisco State University.